 “How should we live?” is a question that lies at the core of human identity.
 Its ever-elusive answer has been pursued, examined and fought over throughout various traditions for millennia.
-The Great Conversation explores the most serious answers put forward through a weekly reading group covering a rich variety of foundational Western texts.
-This semester, we will explore a period of reform and enlightenment, including writers such as Martin Luther, Voltaire, Jean-Jacques Rousseau, Shakespeare, and Francis Bacon.
+The Great Conversation explores the most serious answers put forward through a weekly reading group covering a rich variety of influential Western texts.
+This semester, we will explore themes of emancipation and ideology, including works from writers such as Hegel, Marx, Kierkegaard, Nietzsche, John Stuart Mill, Judith Butler, and Solzhenitsyn.

 We ask a suggested donation of $95 for non-students.
 This donation makes it possible for the Great Conversation to remain a diverse community of students and professionals .